 The storage bench below is a great addition to any home and would certainly increase storage in a mobile home, especially by the front or back door, or in a bedroom.

 Storage for mobile homes can make your home work better for you and your family.
 A place for everything and everything in its place!

-A smart tip from the professionals is to always by furniture that is multi-functional, or can be used in different ways.
-An ottoman that doubles as storage, for instance.
-They now make sofas with storage bins under them!
+A smart tip from the professionals is to always by furniture that is multi-functional or can be used in different ways.
+An ottoman that doubles as storage, for instance, is one of the best furniture purchases I’ve ever made.
+We use it for everything.
+They even make sofas with storage bins under them!